Albóndigas en Salsa

 1. 01

-In a large mixing bowl, mash the torn crustless bread and whole milk with a fork until it forms a wet, homogenous paste.
-This starch gel is your insurance policy against dense, rubbery meat.
+In a large mixing bowl, mash the torn bread and milk together with a fork to form a wet, homogenous paste.
+This starch gel is your insurance policy against dry meatballs.

 2. 02

-Add the ground beef, ground pork, lightly beaten egg, grated onion with its juices, minced garlic, parsley, salt, and pepper to the bowl with the panade.
-Work it gently with your hands just until combined, taking care not to overwork or squeeze the meat.
+Add the beef, pork, egg, grated onion and its juices, minced garlic, parsley, salt, and pepper.
+Gently mix with your hands until just combined, being careful not to overwork the meat, then pinch off portions and roll into small, bite-sized spheres.

 3. 03